Summary of Developed Country ‘Fast-Start’ Climate Finance Pledges

 Reiterating a pledge made in Copenhagen in 2009, the Cancun Agreements of December 2010 formally commit developed countries to collectively provide resources “approaching USD 30 billion for the period 2010 - 2012” to support developing countries’ climate efforts.
 This so-called “fast-start” finance will help developing countries, particularly the poorest and most vulnerable, mitigate (reduce) their greenhouse gas emissions, and adapt and cope with the effects of climate change.
 These pledges also present an opportunity to build trust between developed and developing countries in the international climate arena, in turn fostering progress towards a comprehensive post-2012 international climate agreement.

-WRI has carried out a preliminary analysis based on available information on countries’ immediate pledges announced thus far.
+WRI has synthesized available information on countries’ pledges and measures they have taken to make the pledged resources available to developing countries.
 The accompanying table sets out both the amounts and the mechanisms by which funding would be delivered.
 WRI has also looked at how countries indicate whether their pledges will provide “new and additional” funds compared to what they provide as official development assistance.
+In-depth analysis on a subset of countries’ fast-start finance contributions is available separately.

 This table will be continuously updated as more information becomes available.